-The aim of this \namecref{subsec:low_bd_en} is to prove the following proposition. \begin{proposition}[nonnegative asymptotic energy] The quantity $\eee^{(0)}(+\infty)$ (the asymptotic energy at speed zero) is nonnegative. \end{proposition} The proof proceeds through the following lemmas and corollaries, that are rather direct consequences of the relaxation scheme set up in the previous \cref{subsec:relax_sc_stand}, and in particular of the estimate \cref{dt_en_final_dichot} on the time derivative of the energy.
+The aim of this \namecref{subsec:low_bd_en} is to prove the following proposition. \begin{proposition}[nonnegative asymptotic energy at zero speed] The quantity $\eee^{(0)}(+\infty)$ (the asymptotic energy at speed zero) is nonnegative. \end{proposition} The proof proceeds through the following lemmas and corollaries, that are rather direct consequences of the relaxation scheme set up in the previous \cref{subsec:relax_sc_stand}, and in particular of the inequality \cref{dt_en_final_dichot} for the time derivative of the energy.